fortes/rateyourmusic/README.md

 * This was a quick hack for a small project, it may or may not work for you
 * Not all sites like having scrapers, use at your own risk
-* RateYourMusic will hopefully add an API some day and this will all be wasted effort
+* RateYourMusic/Sonemic is taking forever to create an API so this is the next best thing

 ## License